 Microsoft has changed the Xbox ecosystem a lot, but hadn’t changed the console itself.
 New hardware launches are a chance to boost morale and increase interest in your product.
 If that product has had a few tough years – as the Xbox One has – it’s a great opportunity to include what users want and emphasis how you’re addressing the things that they’ve said they don’t want.
 Microsoft announced Xbox One S at this year’s Electronic Entertainment Expo in June.
 Besides being 40% smaller than the original console, the Xbox One S supports 4K video and sports HDR support.
 The 4K video support is for use with services that offer 4K high-definition video streaming.
 HDR is to add more color contrast in video games.
 Both require a compatible television set.

 What started out as a pretty easy decision has turned into more of a complicated matter.
 As it has always done with the Xbox One, Microsoft rolled out a slate of Xbox One S bundles that include games and digital extras.
 Deciding which of these Xbox One S bundles are for you can be a chore.
-Especially when you take into account some of the amazing Xbox One Black Friday 2016 Deals.

 The Limited Launch Edition Xbox One S was the first configuration to be announced.
-It arrived on store shelves in early August, where users promptly began snatching it up.
+It arrived on store shelves in last August, where users promptly began snatching it up.
 Besides being the first console in Microsoft’s line-up to include 2TB of storage, this bundle comes with a stand for the console free of charge.
 The Limited Launch Edition Xbox One S costs $399, if you can find one.

 Why Buy: The Limited Launch Edition Xbox One S has 2TB of storage, but doesn’t include any free games.
 Those that buy this version do so because they want more storage, HDR and 4K video support as soon as possible.